iyre/bl4-save-tools/README.md

 ## [Online Editor](https://iyre.github.io/bl4-save-tools/)

 ## Features
 - Decrypt `.sav` file to human-readable YAML
 - Export as re-encrypted `.sav` file or YAML
 - Manually edit save YAML within the web page
-- Apply pre-configured modifications
+- Apply preset modifications
   - Remove map fog
   - Discover all locations
   - Unlock all safehouses
   - Unlock all collectibles
   - Skip story missions
   - Skip all missions
-  - Re-calculate SDU points
+  - Calculate SDU points
-  - Unlock UVH mode
+  - Unlock UVHM

+I don't plan to implement any sort of item editing.

 ## Usage
 1. Open the online editor linked above or clone the repo and open `index.html` in any web browser.